BahureVishal01/crm-application/README.md

 # crm-backend-web-application
 Customer Relationship Management refers to creating, developing, and maintaining a relationship with customers.
-This crm application is integrated with Notifaction service.
+Using CRM application user can create, update, and delete ticket, and user can see his tecket details CRM application is integrated with Notifaction service.
+Notification service will provide information about ticket status through registered email to the user.

  # TECHSTACK -